Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 Your elephant genes help you to remember things other creatures would forget instantly.
-You gain the following benefits:

 * You can accurately remember everything you have seen or heard within the last year.
 * When you use a feature or spell to create something that you have seen within the last year (like an illusion), other creatures have disadvantage on their throws to determine if its fake or not.